 Version 1.11.
 This version is no longer supported.
-For more information, see the version support policy.
 For information about how to upgrade to version 1.12, see Upgrading Anthos on bare metal in the 1.12 documentation.
+For more information about supported and unsupported versions, see the Version history page in the latest documentation.

-issues by a product version or category, select your desired filters from the
+product version or category, select your filters from the following drop-down

 Select your problem category: